jschnab/systems_design/pastebin/README.md

 [client library](https://github.com/redis/redis-py), so we choose it as our caching engine.

-If we cache 20% of write traffic, this would represent in the order of 10^10 bytes (10 GB) per day.
-This fits easily on the memory of a single server.
+We use a cache-aside mechanism:
+1. When we receive a request for a text, we try to retrieve it from the cache.
+2. If we have a cache hit for a text, we return it and request processing is finished.
+3. If we have a cache miss for a text, we retrieve it from object storage, cache the text, and then return it.

 Texts stored and shared usually have an initial peak of popularity which then fades out over time.
 A Least-Recently Used (LRU) eviction policy is suitable for this pattern of access, as it keeps the most recent (hence popular) data available.

-When a user requests a text, we try to retrieve the text from the cache.
-In the case of a cache miss, we retrieve the text from object storage and cache it.
 For cache invalidation, we simply delete a piece of data from cache when it is deleted by a user.
 Our application does not allow text updates besides deletion, so we do not have to cover more complex eviction mechanisms.

+If we cache 20% of write traffic, this would represent in the order of 10^10 bytes (10 GB) per day.
+This fits easily on the memory of a single server.

 We have the options of running the caching service locally on webservers, or on separate servers.
 A local cache makes sense because cache requests only come